rliebz/tusk/README.md

 The latest version can be installed from the [releases page][releases].

-On macOS, installation is also available through [homebrew][homebrew].
+On macOS, installation is also available through [homebrew][homebrew]:

 ```bash
 brew install rliebz/tusk/tusk